 Those who live here think of Porthcawl as a special place, with a community spirit, and wonderful walks and scenery on the doorstep.
-Many people who have visited over the years have memories of buckets and spades, day trips, and dances at the pavilion.
+Many people who have visited over the years have memories of buckets and spades, day trips, and dances at the Grand Pavilion.
 Porthcawl is all that – and much more.
 And it’s for everyone – residents and visitors, tourists and shoppers – because that’s what makes the town.

 Some of the delights the town and the area have to offer include the cleanest beaches in South Wales, numerous golf clubs, a National Nature Reserve, a Norman church at Newton, to name just a few.

 Porthcawl also has Rest Bay Watersports Centre.
 The centre offers surf hire and year-round classes with the award winning Porthcawl Surf School, as well as stand-up paddle board training.
 Also, you can study to become a lifeguard or surf instructor here.

 We are fortunate to have a Theatre on our doorstep in the form of the Grand Pavilion.
 Besides providing entertainment through concerts, plays and musical shows, the Pavilion often hosts events organised by local groups.
 Many events have now become regulars on the annual calendar – the Porthcawl Carnival, the Summer Festival, the Jazz weekend, the Celtic Festival, the Christmas Event – and of course the Elvis Festival.
 Others such as Carols in the Pavilion and the Summer Music celebration are becoming regular features.
 Click Here for Experience Porthcawl.
 Information on Food & Drink - Accommodation - Events - Shopping - Golf and much more.

 In 1999, Porthcawl was twinned with St Sebastien sur Loire in northern France.
 The fact that the twinning, and the friendship, is still going strong is a matter of great pride to all the people involved in this international initiative.